-Ensure that the oxygen source is not empty before and during the use of the optional Air/Oxygen Entrainment Mixer or Oxygen Blending Bag Kit.
+Ensure that the oxygen source is adequate before and during the use of the optional Air/Oxygen Entrainment Mixer.

 As Li-Ion batteries are charged and discharged over time, their ability to hold a charge is decreased with use.
 This can shorten the length of time the ventilator can function while on battery power.